-A free and open textbook for today’s human rights challenges.
+A free and open-access textbook addressing today’s human rights challenges.

 Written by Philip Alston, this publication takes a critical look at international human rights law and is designed for students, educators, and global practitioners.